JackAdams/meteor-editable-text-wysiwyg-bootstrap-3/README.md

 #### Quick Start

+If you project does not already use bootstrap-3 and fontawesome:

+	meteor add fortawesome:fontawesome
+    meteor add twbs:bootstrap

+This package requires fontawesome and bootstrap to work, but the choice of pagckage is left to the individual.
+Once those are included in your project:

 	meteor add babrahams:editable-text-wysiwyg-bootstrap-3

 You can then drop an editable text widget into any Blaze template with `wysiwyg=true`: